Shutdown

 She made it to 80 on October 8th, though she didn't want much fanfare; she popped the balloon I gave her.
 All she asked was for my nephew and I to open the windows and the doors; we obliged.
 I remember as I stood looking out the front door many birds flying together swiftly - I was concerned they were going to enter the house.

-In the subsequent days, her dying process intensify.
-I can't tell you the exact day she stopped eating or talking, but I came to the realization that she just didn't need her physical body anymore.
+In the subsequent days, her dying process intensified.
+I can't tell you the exact day she stopped eating or talking, but I came to the realization that she just didn't need her physical body anymore as it shut down.
 And, on October 18th, my mom's earthly life came to an end.
 My confidence that she is with the Lord has carried me through (2 Corinthians 5:8).

 This resonated with me because my mom is named after the Clotilda, the last illegal slave ship that came from Africa to Alabama on which her great-great grandfather was aboard; her name is Clotielde.
-On her journey, before and after her passing, people would ask the significance of her name and it provided an opportunity to share the message that though we know some of our history, we have still been able to 'Choose to LOVE'; if we can do this, anyone can.
+On her journey, people would ask the significance of her name and it provided an opportunity to share the message that though we know some of our history, we have still been able to 'Choose to LOVE'; if we can do this, anyone can.

-Authentic Existence® Affirmation: By faith, I will see the new thing God has already begun.
+Authentic Existence® Affirmation: By faith and with LOVE, I will see the new thing God has already begun.

 Heavenly Father, thank You for continuing to grow me to wholeheartedly trust You so I can see how You bring things together in Your divine timing to produce new and good things through me.
 In Jesus' Name I pray, Amen